bkstar123/api-demo/README.md

 ```

-Where aiden15@example.net (id = 1) is the account that the third party's developer/owner created at your application (as step 1 above)
+Where aiden15@example.net (id = 1) is the account that the third party's developer/owner created in your application (as step 1 above)

-&ndash; On browser, visit the link http://testproject.acme.com/oauth/authorize?client_id=4&redirect_uri=http://thirdparty.acme.com/callback&response_type=code (this simulates the action when a user is being redirected to your server ```/oauth/authorize``` by the third party application)
+&ndash; In the browser, visit the link http://<your-app-domain.com>/oauth/authorize?client_id=4&redirect_uri=http://thirdparty.acme.com/callback&response_type=code (this simulates the action when a user is being redirected to your server's ```/oauth/authorize``` by the third party application)

 &ndash; If the user does not have an authenticated session with your server, then a login page will be displayed for him (supposing that the user enter ```gswaniawski@example.net / password``` to login to your application)